BearyNatural/ObsidianVault/Linux/My practice steps/My answers.md

 	41. ![[Pasted image 20230213170451.png]]
 		1. Answer:
 			1.
-3. https://ozguryarikkas.medium.com/lfcs-linux-foundation-system-administrator-exam-study-guide-with-exercises-part-1-d9ddc9efc39f similar as LFCS prac test
+3. https://ozguryarikkas.medium.com/lfcs-linux-foundation-system-administrator-exam-study-guide-with-exercises-part-1-d9ddc9efc39f similar as LFCS prac test run the setup.sh  1x10g + 2x5g
 	1. D1:q18.
 Open the file under  /home/student/textreferences/editme.txt and  complete the following tasks:
 		1. Move line 7777 to line 1.
-		2. Remove line 7000.
-		3. Replace every occurrence of the word Earth shown with  an uppercase E, with the word Globe.
+		2. Replace every occurrence of the word Earth shown with  an uppercase E, with the word Globe.
-		4. Remove line 7001 (this line will be removed)
+		3. Remove line 7001 (this line will be removed)
-		5. Add a new line at the very end of the document that  contains Auctores Varii.
+		4. Add a new line at the very end of the document that  contains Auctores Varii.
-		6. Answer:
+		5. Answer:
 			1. cd /home/student/textreferences/
 			2. ll
 			3. vi editme.txt